 This medication has been prescribed for your current condition only.
-Do not use it later for another infection unless told to do so by your doctor.
-A different medication may be necessary in that case.
+Do not use it later for another infection unless your doctor tells you to.

-Store at room temperature between 68-77 degrees F (20-25 degrees C) away from light and moisture.
+Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Taking outdated tetracycline can result in serious illness.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.

 You Might Also Like